zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-update.md

 ### 🚀 Performance Comparison

+A key benefit of our library is the performance it provides — but also the fact that you **don’t need to retrieve entities from the database**, unlike what you usually do with `SaveChanges`.

+With our `BulkUpdate`, you can just **create the entities yourself** and **set only the properties you want to update**.
+That’s it!

+For fairness, our online benchmark **also includes retrieving entities from the database**, so the comparison remains honest and realistic.

 ### EF Core vs EFE

 | Operation                           | 1,000 Entities | 2,000 Entities | 5,000 Entities |